South Asian Studies

 The remaining units can be taken from the core curriculum or from a long list of electives.
 Elective courses provide the opportunity for more in-depth or topical and comparative study as well as the study of South Asia in relation to other regions of the world.

-The minor is designed to give flexibility to students who can select from courses across disciplines, including Art, Asian American Studies, Economics, English, Ethnic Studies, History, Holistic Health, Humanities, International Business, International Relations, Philosophy, Political Science, and Women’s Studies.
+The minor is designed to give flexibility to students who can select from courses across disciplines, including Art History, Asian American Studies, Economics, English, Ethnic Studies, History, Holistic Health, Humanities, International Business, International Relations, Philosophy, Political Science, and Women and Gender Studies.

 Select at least three courses (9-17 units) from the core according to the requirements indicated below.
 The core consists of three core areas identified as Culture of South Asia, History and Politics of South Asia, and South Asian Diaspora.